Illegal trade seizures: Elephant ivory in Europe

 At the Convention on International Trade in Endangered Species (CITES) Conference of the Parties in 2016, world governments, with the support of EU Member States, adopted a resolution (pdf)PDF recommending that countries close their domestic ivory markets.

 Already leading the way are two of the world’s largest ivory markets, the US and China.
-The US has adopted a near-total domestic ivory ban and China, the world’s largest ivory market, has promised to close its domestic market by the end of 2017.
-The ban in China is apparently already having an impact, with traders reporting prices for raw ivory falling by as much as 50 per cent in two years.
+The US has adopted a near-total domestic ivory ban and China, the world’s largest ivory market, closed its market in 2018.
+The ban in China is already having an impact, with traders reporting prices for raw ivory falling by as much as 50 per cent in two years.

 Last updated in August 2017

 We identified over 250 seizures of more than 12 tonnes of ivory in 16 European countries between January 2000 and October 2017.
 These seizures represent ivory sourced from approximately 1,800 elephants – but likely reflects a fraction of the actual illegal ivory trade connected with Europe during the past 17 years.

 In comparison, legal re-exports from the EU between 2003-14 totalled 2.8 tonnes of pre-convention raw ivory, nearly all since 2007, and 4.1 tonnes of worked ivory, 87 per cent of which occurred between 2011-14.
 These government-reported figures, four tonnes in total, are dwarfed by the weight of seizures occurring since 2000 which we recorded.

 The map includes seven large-scale seizures (over 500kg), four of which took place as recently as 2016 in Germany, Spain and Austria.
 Such large seizures are indicative of criminal organisations working across borders.